General Dynamics F-16 Fighting Falcon operators: Pakistan

 The first of the Pakistan Air Force's new F-16D Block 52 fighters, rolled out on 13 October 2009, undergoing flight testing in the United States prior to delivery.

+Pakistan Air Force's new F-16D Block 52 inflight.

+Pakistan Air Force F-16BM Fighting Falcon drops two 2000lb GBU-10 Paveway IIs.

 Pakistan was an early customer of the F-16, seeking to counter a heavy Soviet presence in Afghanistan, in addition to countering its traditional rival, India.
 An initial order for 40 aircraft was delivered in two installments, and led to a further order for 71 more F-16A/B Block 15 OCU aircraft.
 Due to political developments relating to Pakistan's nuclear program, these aircraft were embargoed before delivery.
 28 remained in storage while other buyers were sought (and a 10-year lease to the Royal New Zealand Air Force fell through due to a change of government), but ultimately it was decided that the aircraft would be put into service with the US Air Force and Navy as aggressor aircraft.
 The remaining aircraft were not completed.

 The Pakistani Foreign Military Sales program is known as PEACE GATE.